ClaudiaRojasSoto/React-ToDo-App/README.md

 # 📖 React-ToDo-App <a name="about-project"></a>

-> "React-ToDo-App" This project is a to-do application developed using React.
+> "React-ToDo-App" It is a project that present a to-do application developed using React.
 The application allows users to add, edit, delete, and mark their daily tasks as completed.